A Cubic Regularization Approach for Finding Local Minimax Points in Nonconvex Minimax Optimization: Stochastic Cubic-LocalMinimax

-We summarize the update rule of stochastic Cubic-GDA in \Cref{algo: prox-minimax-stoc} below.
-In particular, we run stochastic gradient ascent in the inner iterations to obtain the approximated maximizer $y_{t+1}$, and its high-probability convergence rate has been established in the stochastic optimization literature \cite{harvey2019simple}.
+We summarize the update rule of stochastic Cubic-LocalMinimax in \Cref{algo: cubic-minimax-stoc} below.
+In particular, we run stochastic gradient ascent \red{(SGA)} in the inner iterations to obtain the approximated maximizer $y_{t+1}$, and its high-probability convergence rate has been established in the existing stochastic optimization literature \cite{harvey2019simple} \red{, as shown in Theorem \ref{thm: SGA}} below.